huntingphi/networks_notes/Operating_Systems_Chapter_2.md

   Media services layer is for graphics audio and video.

-  Core services provides cloud computing, databases
+  Core services provides a variety of features such as cloud computing and databases.

-  Core OS is based on MacOS kernel
+  The Core OS is based on MacOS kernel

   #### Android

   Android OS is developed by Open Handset Alliance (mostly Google) and is Open Source.
-Its similar to iOS and based on the Linux Kernel but is modified.
-It provides process, memory, device-driver management and adds power management.
+Its similar to iOS in  that  it  is  a  layered  stack  of  software  that provides a rich set of frameworks for developing mobile applications and based on the Linux Kernel but is modified.
+Linux provides process, memory, device-driver management and the android kernel has been expanded to add power management.

   Runtime environment includes set of core libraries and Dalvik virtual machine.
 Apps are developed in Java using the Android API.
 Java class files are compiled to Java bytecode then translated to an executable that runs in the Dalvik VM

-  Libraries include frameworks for web browser (webkit), database (SQLite), multimedia, smaller libc(?)
+  Libraries include frameworks for web browser (webkit), database (SQLite), multimedia, and libc.
+The libc library is similar to the standard C library but is much smaller and has been designed for the slower CPUs that characterize mobile devices.

   ![android_architecture](/home/minad/Pictures/android_architecture.png)

-  #### Operating System Debugging
+### Operating System Debugging

   Debugging: Finding and fixing errors or bugs.
 OS generates log files containing error information.